© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Three of a group of eight round barrows in Milston Down Wood is a scheduled monument protected by Historic England under reference 1009869.
 View the official record →

-Three of a group of eight round barrows in Milston Down Wood is a Bronze Age burial monument located in Wiltshire, England.
+Three of a group of eight round barrows in Milston Down Wood is a Bronze Age funerary monument located in Wiltshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009869.

 Three of a group of eight round barrows in Milston Down Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009869.